baldurbjarnason/colophon.cards/README.md

 ---
-title: About Colophon Cards
+title: The Making of Colophon Cards
 layout: layout.njk
+eleventyExcludeFromCollections: true
 permalink: /
+tags: front
 ---

-# About Colophon Cards
+# The Making of Colophon Cards

 ## Introduction